GDRead3/wordup/README.md

 # Wordup - Mobile Game App

 A React Native mobile game application focused on vocabulary enhancement through various word games.
 Currently featuring Hangman with multiple game modes, addtional games modes will be added in time.

+# Motivation
+I want to make a simple but addictive game that inspires curiousity while also offering value to the players.
+Learning while having fun is the best way to learn!

 ## Features